incrediblesound/Jump-Into-JavaScript/README.md

 This book has three parts.
 The part you're looking at now is a high level overview of some fundamental topics you'll need to understand to become a software engineer.
 This part also contains links to lists of resources that will be of value to you while you're learning.
 In each resource list I'll give you a few links that I think are extremely important and then a link to a more comprehensive list so that you can explore further.

 The third part is a set of files contained in the directory called "code".
 Those files are introductory lessons to basic JavaScript concepts.
-Other people have already written very good books on JavaScript and I don't want to duplicate their effort, so the code files focus on using code to demonstrate concepts.
+Other people have already written very good books on JavaScript and I don't want to duplicate their effort, so the code files focus on using simple, easy to read code to demonstrate concepts.

 * Task #1: Find the directory called "code" in this repository and view one of the files.